alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

+probably don't there will at some point come somebody writing something you probably don't want on your platform so think about that

+{% slide assume_worst_intent 31 %}

+this is one of the
+things that Twitter actually gets right they have a blocking feature this is what it looks like so I blocked somebody here

+{% slide assume_worst_intent 32 %}

+what you'll
-probably don't there will at some point come somebody writing something you probably don't want on your platform so think about that this is one of the things that Twitter actually gets right they have a blocking feature this is what it looks like so I blocked somebody here what you'll notice though is that they tell you that so it says you are blocked from following Alex WL Chan and viewing Alex
+notice though is that they tell you that so it says you are blocked from following Alex WL Chan and viewing Alex